 6. Data Processors

-We may use trusted third-party service providers to support website operation, email communications, and the infrastructure that powers product trials.
+We may use trusted third-party service providers to support website operation, email communications, the infrastructure that powers product trials and data analytics.
 These providers process personal data only on our instructions and are subject to appropriate contractual safeguards.

 7. Your Data Protection Rights